-The Council also takes into account the scope of assessments required at the time of renewal of permits, and the need to maintain a sound understanding of industrial processes within Taranaki emitting to the atmosphere/discharging to the environment.
+The Council also takes into account the scope of assessments required at the time of renewal of permits, and the need to maintain a sound understanding of industrial processes within Taranaki exercising resource consents.

-It is proposed that for 2019-2020 the monitoring of discharges at the Okato landfill continue unchanged.
+It is proposed that for 2020-2021 the monitoring of discharges at the Okato landfill continue unchanged.

 It should be noted that the proposed programme represents a reasonable and risk-based level of monitoring for the site in question.
-The Council reserves the right to subsequently adjust the programme from that initially prepared, should the need arise if potential or actual non-compliance is determined at any time during 2019-2020.
+The Council reserves the right to subsequently adjust the programme from that initially prepared, should the need arise if potential or actual non-compliance is determined at any time during 2020-2021.

-4.4 Recommendation
+4.4 Recommendations

-- 1. THAT monitoring of consented activities at Okato landfill in the 2019-2020 year continue at the same level as in 2018-2019. - 2.
-THAT should there be issues with environmental or administrative performance in 2019-2020, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT monitoring of consented activities at Okato landfill in the 2020-2021 year continue at the same level as in 2019-2020. - 2.
+THAT should there be issues with environmental or administrative performance in 2020-2021, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.

-5 Summary of recommendations
+5 Summary of Recommendations